Lukeeeeee/IntelligentTrainerPublic/README.md

 For mujoco, you should install [mjpro 131](https://www.roboti.us/index.html), and also register a [license](https://www.roboti.us/license.html).

-For mujoco-py, firstly follow mujoco-py [github page](https://github.com/openai/mujoco-py#install-mujoco) to do some configuration on your mjpro131 and license,
+For mujoco-py, firstly follow mujoco-py [github page](https://github.com/openai/mujoco-py#install-mujoco) to do some configurations on your mjpro131 and license,

 Then install mujoco-py by running:
 ```bash